willhaley-bne/ViyaCasual/README.md

 A simple way to use Viya's tools in Python without getting too serious

+Still in development, not ready for production....  yet...

     from ViyaCasual.Casual import Casual
     from Database import SqliteConnector